• Skip to main content

 Print Recipe Pin Recipe

-A delicious small-batch Banana Chocolate Chunk Muffin recipe to use up those browned bananas.
+A delicious small-batch Banana Oatmeal Chocolate Chip Muffin recipe to use up those browned bananas.
 Super moist, tasty and full of melting chocolate, this easy muffin recipe comes together easily with pantry ingredients.

-THIS RECIPE CAN BE DOUBLED OR TRIPLED TO YIELD 8 to 10 MUFFINS
+THIS RECIPE CAN BE DOUBLED OR TRIPLED TO YIELD 10 MUFFINS

 Category: Muffins